Performance Management Trends: 2020 and Beyond

 - How can they help balance work and life?

 These are just some examples of how things are changing.
 The entire point is to help create better engagement, bolster productivity, and retain key talent.

 Limited or No Critical Feedback

-Take a look at your annual performance review process and one thing should stand out very well – it’s all critical feedback.
+Take a look at your annual performance review process, and one thing that should stand out very well – it’s all critical feedback.
 It’s also all hindsight.
-It can’t be anything but, since everything the review covers is at best several weeks in the past, but possibly months old at this point.
+It can’t be anything, but since everything the review covers is, at best several weeks in the past, but possibly months old at this point.

 Critical feedback might sound like the best option.
 You’re providing concrete information to help employees develop, right?
 Actually, according to some metrics, you’re actually damaging performance.
 Only about 14% of employees agree that these sessions are inspiring.
 The other 96%?
 Well, they take a less enthusiastic view.